ajsaule/poodle-search/README.md

 ![Poodle search demo](public/assets/images/poodle-demo-img.png)

-I decided to replicate the popular search engine UI, have a guess which one that was.
+I decided to replicate the worlds most popular search engine UI, you can have a guess at which one that was.

 The serach querys a sometimes *SLOW* API (so the dog might run a few circles before the results load) this API has a limited database of existing files for demonstration purposes.

-My aim is to imporve the UI and make is have almost all the feature that the inspiration search engine has at the moment.
+My aim is to imporve the UI and make is have most of the features that the inspiration search engine has at the moment.

 ### Technologies used:
 - React, React Hooks, React Router